0xkookoo/0xkookoo-algorithm/README.md

 ## Pull Request

 If you feel your PR is satisfied with one of the conditions below, we are glad to merge it.
-Welcome to contributions, open to suggestions!
+Welcome to contribute, open to suggestions!

 - Different thinking
 - Time & Space complexity optimization
 - Follow up solutions
 - Unsubmitted questions

-Feel free to get our [Pull Request template/模版](https://github.com/apachecn/awesome-algorithm/blob/master/PULL_REQUEST_TEMPLATE.md)
+Feel free to check our [Pull Request template/模版](https://github.com/apachecn/awesome-algorithm/blob/master/PULL_REQUEST_TEMPLATE.md)

 ***Title format(文件命名格式): xxx._word1_word2_word3_word4.md***

-If you are a newbie of Git, please check this [tutorial](https://github.com/apachecn/kaggle/tree/dev/docs/GitHub) we have made.
+If you are a newbie of Git, please check this [tutorial](https://github.com/apachecn/kaggle/tree/dev/docs/GitHub) we made for you.

 ## Acknowledgement